Topic summary

 Key facts:

-- SEO primary goal: rank pages for keywords.
-AEO primary goal: be cited as the direct answer
+- AEO primary goal: be cited as the direct answer by AI systems.
+Success metric: citation frequency and AI mention rate.

-- Nearly 40% of Google AI Overviews come from top-10 organic results — SEO and AEO overlap
+- Nearly 40% of Google AI Overviews come from top-10 organic results — SEO and AEO overlap here.

-- Traditional SEO backlinks have limited effect on AI citation rates
+- Traditional SEO backlinks have limited effect on AI citation rates.

 Most marketers treat AEO as an extension of SEO — a few extra tweaks to the same playbook.
 This is a mistake.
 While they share some surface similarities, Answer Engine Optimization and traditional Search Engine Optimization are optimising for completely different outcomes.